discordjs/guide/guide/popular-topics/permissions-extended.md

 - It is trying to add a managed role to a member.
 - It is trying to remove a managed role from a member.
 - It is trying to execute a forbidden action on the server owner.
-- It is trying to execute an action based on another unfulfilled factor (for example reserved for partnered guilds).
+- It is trying to execute an action based on another unfulfilled factor (for example, reserved for partnered guilds).
 - It is trying to execute an action on a voice channel without the `VIEW_CHANNEL` permission.

 ::: warning